Arastais/GlobalObjectiveSystemGS/README.md

 ## Programming Remarks
 - All of the code has been extensively documented and commented, and is doxygen compatible
 - The term "objective" in the source code refers to each individual goal/challenge within the goal window, while everywhere else it refers to the entire set of challenges (i.e. the set of goals that make up the "objective" of the game)

-# To Do
-1. Create an objective for delivering a *specific* cargo, not just any cargo (requires tracking cargo deliveries manually) [Medium]
-2. Create an objective for lifetime cargo [Easy]
-3. Create an objective that combines the previous two [Medium]
-4. Show an actual list of players in multiplayer (requires creating fake vehicle groups, as raw strings don't work; there's a commented section in the source code for this with raw strings) [Hard]
-5. Make the in-game configuration for the script use the player-set currency instead of always pound sterling (see shortcomings #4 for clarification) [Hard (if it's even possible)]
-6. Make a toggable config option to show the story page when the game starts (right now it always does and players don't get a choice) [Easy]
-7. Annnounce in the status bar (like how subsidiaries do) when an objective has expired due to time constraints [Easy]
-8. Add a configuration option to change the update interval of the script, not just always 5 days.
-[Easy]
-9. Have an indication in the goals window of when the next quarterly update is [Easy]
-10. Custom objective names for a given set of goals [Medium]
-11. Show story page to any player when they join mid-game [Easy]
-12. Fix top performance percentage for victors changing after another company wins [Hard]